FUTURE OF MEDICINE

 What it is:

-The total protein test measures the total amount of protein in your blood, including albumin and globulins.
+Measures the total amount of protein in your blood, including albumin and globulins.
 These proteins help fight infection, carry substances through the blood, and maintain fluid balance in the body.

-What it matters:
+Why it matters:

 Abnormal total protein levels may signal problems with the liver, kidneys, or immune system.
 Low levels can occur with liver disease, kidney disease, or malnutrition.
 High levels may be related to chronic inflammation, infection, or certain blood disorders.

 Improvement depends on the underlying cause.
-If abnormal, your healthcare provider may check related protein levels (like albumin or globulins) for more details.
+If abnormal, your provider may check related protein levels (like albumin or globulins) for more details.

 Included in the following screenings: